 When you arrive in Canada, try to have at least $400-$800 (Canadian or U.S.) in cash.
 A currency exchange service is usually available at the Toronto airport from 5 a.m. to midnight.
-We also recommend that you carry enough travellers’ cheques or bank drafts to cover at least your first month’s expenses.
-Because of extra costs in the first month (such as rental, damage deposits and books) this can amount to $1,000 – $2,000 CAD for a single student.
+We also recommend that you carry enough travellers’ cheques or bank drafts to cover at least your first month’s expenses, as there will be extra costs in the first month (such as rental, damage deposits and books) and this can amount to $1,000 – $2,000 CAD for a single student.
 Do not depend on bank cards etc. as your only source of cash.
 Sometimes banks will put a hold on funds for a few weeks; it is very important that you can access money for your rent and living expenses right away.

 6. International student health insurance

 Canada has a very good medical system and ranks among the top medical countries in the world.
 International students receive mandatory 12-month health insurance while registered at the College.
-This coverage is effective as of September 1.
 It is highly recommended that you purchase your own travel insurance while travelling and for any period spent in Canada before this date.

 Your tuition and international student fees cover the cost of your mandatory health insurance.
 Students who do not confirm with the International Coordinator that they are planning to arrive and begin classes will not be automatically registered for this insurance and therefore will not be covered.
 Medical attention can be extremely expensive in Canada, so it is very important to have this coverage.

 Some programs, as part of the admissions requirements, and to meet legislation for placement in various community facilities, require the submission of the Loyalist College Immunization Record.
-This must be completed and returned directly to the Health Centre by the end of August for September entry.
-It is advisable for all international students to bring proof of immunization to Canada regardless of whether it is required for your program.
+This must be completed and returned directly to the Health Centre.
+It is advisable for all international students to bring proof of immunization and medical records to Canada regardless of whether it is required for your program.
 Please visit the Health Centre for more information.